IBM/video-summarizer-using-watson/README.md

 Learn more about Transformers [here.](https://huggingface.co/docs/transformers/index)

 `Machine Learning`

 This approaches uses `Gensim` module for generating extractive summary.
 It uses the text rank algorithm to select the sentences on basis of the ranking of sentences in a specific order.
 Its a light weight module and can run on any setup (Cloud or local).

+`Hyperparameters`

 We can control the summary size by using the ratio parameter (ex:- ratio=0.2) and word_count (ex:- word_count=250) parameter.
 This method is useful for generating quick summary and keywords and might need skilled inference to consume the output.

 # Summary